 FTA reviews each ferry system on a case-by-case basis.
 Agencies reporting ferry data must take care to report the shortest distance between the beginning and ending points of service.
 Ferry systems should not report more than one segment that crosses the waterway.
+Where multiple ferry routes follow similar paths, agencies draw a single central segment representing all these paths.
+This segment is called the Ferry Highway.
+Agencies draw additional segments connecting each terminal to the Ferry Highway.
+For river-based systems, the Ferry Highway follows the mid-river channel.
+For non-river systems, the Ferry Highway provides access to all terminals using the shortest route possible.
+The Ferry Highway might not correspond to any actual route.
 For more information, please consult your NTD analyst.